 But at the last minute the Grenada, Mississippi school board postponed it for 10 days rather than open the doors to the 450 African American students who had registered to attend the two “white schools.”

 The board claimed the delay was due to paperwork.

 Even though school hadn’t opened, the white high school played its first football game of the season.
 Some of the African American students tried to attend the game.
 They were beaten and their car windows were smashed with baseball bats.

-Read a powerful, day-by-day report on the Freedom Movement in Grenada in 1966 by Bruce Hartford at the Civil Rights Movement Veterans site.
+Read a powerful, day-by-day report on the Freedom Movement in Grenada in 1966 by Bruce Hartford at the Civil Rights Movement Archive website.
 Here is an excerpt of the daily log written at the time: